Hasmiza Othman

-Hasmiza Othman or more commonly known as Dato’ Sri Vida (sometimes abbreviated to DSV; born 24 October 1971) is a Malaysian entrepreneur, talkshow host, actor and singer from Kelantan.
-She received the Sri Sultan Ahmad Shah Pahang (SSAP) award, which carries the title Dato' Seri.
+Hasmiza Othman, more commonly known as Dato’ Sri Vida (sometimes abbreviated to DSV; born 24 October 1971) is a Malaysian entrepreneur, talkshow host, actor and singer from Kelantan.
+She received the Sri Sultan Ahmad Shah Pahang (SSAP) award, which carries the title Dato' Sri.
 The honour was conferred to her by then Crown Prince of Pahang, Tengku Abdullah Sultan Ahmad Shah on 24 October 2014.

-On 24 July 2017, she released her single titled "I Am Me" which was composed and wrote by Edry Abdul Halim from KRU.
-The music video when viral on the Internet after reaching more than 50,000 views after it was uploaded to YouTube in the span of 2 minutes.
+On 24 July 2017, she released her single titled "I Am Me" which was composed and written by Edry Abdul Halim from KRU.
+The music video went viral on the Internet after reaching more than 50,000 views after it was uploaded to YouTube in the span of 2 minutes.

 Personal life

 In her youth, she experienced financial difficulties after her father died when she was 9.
 In school, she sold legumes and packed rice meals to support her family.
 She pursued a degree in education and majored in Malay Literature and History while selling crisps to obtain pocket money.